prankstr/homelab/server/storage/README.md

 | **Average Write Latency (ms)** | 3.0 | 1.5 | 1.0 | 3.8 |
 | **99.9th Percentile Latency (ms)** | 15–25 | 8–10 | ~60 | 15–20 |

----

-In all tests the disks were clean and provided to the storage engine as a raw block device.
 As you can see Piraeus with LVM thin and Mayastor were very close in terms of throughput and latency but Piraeus did it while consuming very little CPU and RAM.

 Worty mentions are LINSTOR with LVM thick which had even better performance but it doesn’t have snapshot support in LINSTOR and that’s not something I’m willing to compromise on.

 Ceph was never evaluated because it would simply be too heavy for my environment.